• Re-accreditation 23 November 2017

 Provider: Melbourne Institute of Technology Pty Ltd

-Course: Master of Engineering (Telecommunications)
+Course: Master of Networking

-A delegate of TEQSA has renewed the accreditation, under section 56 of the Tertiary Education Quality and Standards Act 2011 (the TEQSA Act), of the following higher education courses of study offered by Melbourne Institute of Technology for a period of seven years until 30 June 2024:
+A delegate of TEQSA has accredited, under section 49 of the Tertiary Education Quality and Standards Agency Act 2011 (the TEQSA Act), the following higher education course of study offered by Sheridan College Incorporated for a period of seven years until 30 August 2024:

 The course accreditation covers delivery at all Australian sites.